Is Letting Go our underestimated Superpower for Growth?

 The Science of Breathing

-The often stress related restricted breathing pattern, scientifically known as thoracic or chest breathing, can have several negative impacts on our body:
+Stress-related, restricted breathing patterns-scientifically known as thoracic or chest breathing-can have several negative impacts on the body:

-• Increased muscle tension: Shallow breathing engages accessory muscles in our neck and chest instead of our diaphragm, leading to chronic tension and pain.
+• Increased muscle tension: Shallow breathing overuses accessory muscles in the neck and chest instead of the diaphragm, leading to chronic tension and even pain.

 The Cycle of Letting Go

-…to evolve, we have to let go of wanting to stay the same…
+To evolve, we have to let go of the desire to stay the same.

-“Change is about interrupting the habits and patterns that no longer serve us”.
+Dr. Edith Eger, Holocaust survivor and psychologist, points out in “The Gift” that change is about interrupting the habits and patterns that no longer serve us.

-In that way, interrupting the habit of constantly being mentally somewhere else from where we are can bring us back to living our life where we can have impact - in the present moment.
+Interrupting the habit of constantly being mentally elsewhere brings us back to living life where we actually have impact: the present moment.

-Ultimately, letting go as a mindset, cultivates a sense of spaciousness in our system and beyond, allowing for greater clarity and creativity.
+Ultimately, letting go as a mindset cultivates a sense of spaciousness, allowing for greater clarity when taking our next step.

 Living in the Present

-By freeing ourselves from the burden of the past and the anxiety of the future, we allow ourselves to fully inhabit and appreciate each moment as it unfolds.
+Instead of trying to manipulate time by “maximizing” it, we allow ourselves to fully inhabit and appreciate each moment as it unfolds.

 Letting Go as Daily Practice

-At times I notice myself not wanting to finish reading a book because I don’t want to leave that world; I drag it out.
-I don’t want to let go of the characters i´ve become aquatinted with, because I worry I won’t be as enchanted again with diving into another world of story telling.
-Yet as the life-affirming saying encourages us:
+Sometimes, I catch myself not wanting to finish a book because I don’t want to leave that world behind.
+I hesitate to let go of the characters I’ve grown attached to, worrying I won’t find that same enchantment in the next story.
+But as the life-affirming saying goes:

 “At times we have to let go of the good to get to the great.”

-• Fear of the unknown: This is a fundamental human fear that often prevents us from embracing change, clinging to what's known to us.
+• Fear of the unknown: This fundamental human fear often keeps us clinging to what’s familiar, making it tough to embrace change.

-• Attachment to familiar patterns: Our brains are wired to seek comfort in routines and familiar situations.
-Breaking these patterns can feel uncomfortable and even threatening.
+• Attachment to familiar patterns: Our brains are wired to seek comfort in routines and the familiar.
+Breaking these patterns can feel unsettling, and we often confuse familiarity with what’s actually good for us.

 • Ego identification: We often tie our sense of self to our possessions, achievements, or ideas.
-Letting go of these can feel like losing a part of our identity, which can be a significant psychological barrier.
+Letting go of these can feel like losing a part of our identity, even though our true self is something deeper and less defined.

 Embracing Endings